 The Vergina Sun

-Discover the mystical symbolism contained in the rays of the Vergina Sun, depicted on the golden larnax found in the famous royal tomb of Philip II and other members of Alexander the Great’s family.
+Discover the mystical symbolism contained in the rays of the Vergina Sun, depicted on Philip’II’s golden larnax.
 There are 16 rays in all.
 Four of them represent the natural elements – air, fire, earth and water – and the remaining dozen are the 12 Olympian gods.

 Experience the best of Vergina